kedacore/keda-docs/content/docs/1.5/scalers/artemis.md

 **Username and Password based authentication:**

-- `username` - Required.
-The username to use to connect to the broker's management endpoint.
+- `username` - The username to use to connect to the broker's management endpoint.
-- `password` - Required.
-The password to use to connect to the broker's management endpoint.
+- `password` - The password to use to connect to the broker's management endpoint.

 ### Example